stef359/technical-assessment/frontend/README.md

 Welcome to the frontend folder.
 This folder uses [Angular 2+](https://angular.io/) and [NodeJS](https://nodejs.org/).
 Make sure you have downloaded everything required in the [README](../README.md) at the root of this repository before starting.

 **Note: There is a very big difference between AngularJS and Angular 2+.
-This project was built in Angular 2+ so if you look up any troubleshooting make sure its for Angular 2+.**
+This project was built in Angular 2+ so if you look up any docs for troubleshooting make sure its for Angular 2+.**

 ## Table of Contents